openSUSE/openSUSE-release-tools/README.md

 This repository contains a set of tools to aid in the process of building, testing and releasing (open)SUSE based distributions and their corresponding maintenance updates.
-You can find more information in the [docs/processes.md](docs/processes.md).
+You can find more information in [docs/processes.md](docs/processes.md).
 The [CONTENTS.md](CONTENTS.md) file contains a list of the tools that are included in the repository.

 ![Rethink release tooling presentation overview](docs/res/workflow-overview.svg)